State of the Land

 – Geoff Emerick

-Known for putting her life stories to music with her auto-biographical writing style and personal edge, Lena Anderssen will release her latest album, State of the Land, in the autumn of 2021.
+Known for putting her life stories to music with her auto-biographical writing style and personal edge, Lena Anderssen’s forthcoming album State of the Land has now been mixed and mastered and will be out January 26, 2024.

 Recorded in Los Angeles with some of the top musicians in the US joining Lena, like Matt Chamberlain and Matt Rollings, State of the Land has already garnered unforeseen significance, as it also turned out to be the very last album that the legendary chief engineer Geoff Emerick – especially known for his pioneering work with The Beatles on albums like Revolver, Sgt.
 Pepper’s Lonely Hearts Club Band and Abbey Road – recorded.